 the available memory is finite, it’s impossible to represent a decimal number of arbitrary

-Double.
-The number of bits allocated for each
+precision as a Double.
+The number of bits allocated for each Double constrains the

 data type’s magnitude and precision.
 64 bits is enough to reach a precision of roughly

 Since Doubles aren’t stored to an arbitrary precision, computing with Doubles

 often yields “inexact” results such as the one you got when you evaluated 100.0 / 11.0 * 11.0.

 The division doesn’t produce an “infinitely precise” result; multiplying the approximate result

 by eleven gives only something close to a hundred.

 100.0 / 11.0 * 11.0